hyperonecom/h1-cli/docs/disk.md

 ## h1 disk transfer

-Transfer disk to other project
+Transfer Disk to other project

 ### Syntax